-The Victorian Skills Gateway is a website that helps prospective students find VET programs.

-You must register for and maintain an up-todate profile on the Victorian Skills Gateway.
+The Victorian Skills Gateway is a Department of Education and Training (the Department) website that helps prospective students find VET programs.
+You must register for and maintain an up-to-date profile on the Victorian Skills Gateway.
 Follow the instructions on the website.

-Your profile must include information about your delivery locations, programs and contact details.
-Maintaining accurate and current information will help you attract new students.
+The profile must include information about your delivery locations, programs and contact details.
+As well as being an obligation under the VET Funding Contract (the Contract), maintaining accurate and current information will help you attract new students.